-- 1. The ASAA will inform the ATA of its schedule of events by the end of September. - The ATA staff officer responsible for conventions will analyze the schedule and notify convention associations of any potential conflict of dates between the ATA conventions and ASAA Provincial finals. - 3.
-The ASAA will notify all zones to avoid local convention dates for Zone playoffs. - 4.
-Teacher coaches of teams reaching the provincial finals will request the minimum time required for traveling to competitions when these conflict with conventions and complete the required form found on the ASAA website under forms and publications. - 5.
-The Convention Attendance Committee will receive and verify all requests from teacher coaches to be absent from convention to fulfill their coaching responsibilities. - 6.
-The ASAA will avoid, whenever possible, assigning teachers to officiate at provincial finals when these conflict with the annual teachers' convention.
+- 1. The ASAA will inform the ATA of its schedule of events by the end of September. - finals. - 3.
+The ASAA will notify all zones to avoid local convention dates for Zone playoffs. - form found on the ASAA website under forms and publications. - to be absent from convention to fulfill their coaching responsibilities. - these conflict with the annual teachers' convention.